pyrosm/pyrosm/README.md

 ## Current features

  - read street networks (separately for driving, cycling, walking and all-combined)
- - read buildings from PBF (not yet relations, though)
+ - read buildings from PBF
  - filter data based on bounding box
  - apply custom filter to filter data
     - e.g. with buildings you can filter specific types of buildings with `{'building': ['residential', 'retail']}`